veecarling/veecarling.github.io/events.md

 ## Council for Undergraduate Research: STR Program
 *March 1, 2025 - March 3, 2025*

-- Participate in multiple workshops to enhance development in scientific communication and advocate for uinergraduate research funding at Capitol Hill
+- Participate in multiple workshops to enhance development in scientific communication and advocate for undergraduate research funding at Capitol Hill
 - Represent University of California, Riverside, in sharing impact of past undergraduate research projects and experience to stakeholders

 More information on the CUR-STR program can be found [**here**](https://www.cur.org/events-services/str-program/).